HaukeBartsch/data-transfer-station/README.md

 A DICOM aware platform that allows for in-house image processing using AI.
 Receives medical images from PACS and can trigger AI processing pipelines including routing of incoming and outgoing images on the network.

 With Data Transfer Station you participate in the hospital network as a fully automated medical service.
-Radiologists will be sending you an exam, processing is triggered to generate a report and that report bounces back to the sending system.
+Radiologists will be sending an exam from PACS, processing is triggered to generate a report and that report bounces back to the sending system.

 The setup describes the roll-out in a docker/docker-compose environment.

-Features:

-- DICOM receive using storescp
-- Auto-forwarding based on DICOM tags

 ## Setup

+Make sure that the host system supports docker, cron, python3-sqlalchemy, jq, and dcmtk.

 Checkout this repository.
-You will also need the A.I. service as a separate tar file (see below).
+You will also need the A.I. service as a separate docker-tar file (see below).

 ```{bash}
 git clone https://github.com/HaukeBartsch/data-transfer-station.git